 So I write about me (my favorite topic), and cultural stuff, and web stuff and software and programming and whatever occurs to me to write about.

 What it really amounts to is a lot of me washing dishes.
 I wish I could give you more than me washing dishes, but it’s all I have.
 I hope my take on dishes and dishwashing will fascinate, or at least amuse you.
 I’ll be writing about all things dish and cutlery related.

 Are you not in love with the dishwashing theme?
 Well, you once had your doubts about green eggs and ham, too, but then you found that you do so like them.
-In both cases — odd colored breakfast food and strangely themed blogs — it is essential that you try them.
+In both cases — odd colored breakfast food and yet another blog from a frustrated writer — it is essential that you try them.

 more about what I’ve written